Darkle/MarkSearch/README.md

 Also put a note that it may take a few minutes for the email to arrive for the token/bookmarklet

 REmember to mention that you can search by site and date filter

+Show screenshots of the extension - the right click menu on browser bar and the extension settings

 Remember to mention about the extensions that search by site and date filter also works